istio/istio.io/content/en/blog/2021/wasm-api-alpha/index.md

   4:  0xea15 - proxy_on_request_headers
 {{< /text >}}

-The above is an example output of the stack trace for Go SDK-based Wasm extensions.
+The above is an example output of the stack trace for Go SDK based Wasm extensions.
 You might notice that you want file names and lines in the trace lines -- that is another huge future work and is currently an open issue since it has something to do with the DWARF format for WebAssembly and the Exception Handling proposal to WebAssembly specification.

-Also you can see strace-ish logs emitted by Envoy.
-With Istio proxy’s component log level "wasm:trace", you can see all the system calls and Proxy-Wasm ABI calls that go across the boundary between Wasm virtual machines and Envoy.
+Also you can see strace equivalent logs emitted by Envoy.
+With Istio proxy’s component log level `wasm:trace`, we can observe all the system calls and Proxy-Wasm ABI calls that go across the boundary between Wasm virtual machines and Envoy.
+The following is an example log stream of such strace logs:

 {{< text plain >}}
 [host->vm] proxy_on_context_create(2, 1)